Anirban166/P-for-Parallel-Programming/README.md

-# P-for-Parallel-Programming
+## P-for-Parallel-Programming
-Contains **some** parallel programs that I wrote while experimenting with the POSIX threads API.
+Contains **some** parallel programs that I wrote while experimenting with the POSIX threads and OpenMP APIs.

 > Emphasizing on 'some', given that there are sequential programs here as well, including ones that are worser than their normal sequential run (equivalent with no threads), due to factors such as locking overhead.